 Interpretation of R-Squared

-The most common interpretation of r-squared is how well the regression model fits the observed data.
-For example, an r-squared of 60% reveals that 60% of the data fit the regression model.
-Generally, a higher r-squared indicates a better fit for the model.
+The most common interpretation of r-squared is how well the regression model explains observed data.
+For example, an r-squared of 60% reveals that 60% of the variability observed in the target variable is explained by the regression model.
+Generally, a higher r-squared indicates more variability is explained by the model.

 However, it is not always the case that a high r-squared is good for the regression model.
 The quality of the statistical measure depends on many factors, such as the nature of the variables employed in the model, the units of measure of the variables, and the applied data transformation.
 Thus, sometimes, a high r-squared can indicate the problems with the regression model.

 A low r-squared figure is generally a bad sign for predictive models.
 However, in some cases, a good model may show a small value.